- For free assistance, call (800) 566-5020 to reach our Consumer Helpline and Small Claims Court Action Centers.

 Affidavit – A notarized statement sworn under oath made outside of the courtroom by a party that is not available to appear in court.

-Evidence can consist of paper and physical evidence and witness testimony.
-Paper evidence includes documents such as contracts, leases, warranties, receipts, canceled checks, credit card billing statements, estimates (must have at least two estimates); physical evidence includes damaged or defective items, photographs, and diagrams.
+Evidence can consist of paper/electronic records, physical evidence and witness testimony.
+Paper/electronic record evidence includes documents such as contracts, leases, warranties, receipts, canceled checks, credit card billing statements, estimates (note that the Courts require at least two estimates); physical evidence includes damaged or defective items, photographs, and diagrams.
 Witness testimony includes the in-person testimony of the claimant, as well as experts and other people or Affidavits.
 (Note that affidavit testimony should be used only as a last resort, because courts may decide not to consider affidavits under the rules of evidence or may give them less weight.)
 Paper evidence and witnesses can be subpoenaed if necessary.
-After gathering all the evidence, write out a clear, concise, chronological narrative of the action.
+After gathering all the evidence, to prepare for your court date, write out a clear, concise, chronological narrative of what happened.
 It is important to practice the presentation, including introducing and describing the evidence.
 A key thing to remember is that judges and arbitrators are likely to make their decisions on the spot, so giving them a clear, easy-to-follow understanding of your case and making a strong presentation will increase your chances for success.

 Prima facie case – Enough evidence to support a favorable judgment without considering defenses from the other party.

-Inquest — A brief questioning of the claimant by a judge or clerk to determine whether a claimant has made a prima facie case to support a judgment in his/her favor.
+Inquest – A brief questioning of the claimant by a judge or clerk to determine whether a claimant has made a prima facie case to support a judgment in their favor.

-The parties should arrive promptly for their day or night in court for first roll call, which is when the court takes attendance for all litigants.
+The parties should arrive promptly for their day or night in court in time for the first “roll call,” which is when the court takes attendance for all litigants.
 There are real consequences for showing up late to small claims court, so don’t be late!
 If you want your case heard by a judge, be prepared to say “by the court” or otherwise indicate that’s what you want when your case is called.
 If you need an adjournment for some reason, say “application” when your case is called to let the court know you’re asking for something other than having your case go forward.

 Typically, judges and arbitrators make their decisions on the spot, but don’t inform either party of how they will rule to avoid confrontations and arguments.
 The court mails a notice of the small claims judgment to both the claimant and the defendant within a few days to a few weeks after the hearing.
 The small claims judgment usually includes the costs (filing fees) for bringing the claim to court and the cost of one typical collection attempt by a sheriff or marshal.
 The judgment is enforceable for 20 years, accrues interest and should be enforceable outside the county and even outside New York State, with some exceptions.